Generalization Error Curves for Analytic Spectral Algorithms under Power-law Decay: Proof

 \subsection{Analytic functional calculus}

-The analytic functional argument based is one of our main novelty in this paper.
+The analytic functional argument is one of the main novelties of this paper.
+At a high level, the key point is to convert the operator differences into contour integrals of resolvent terms, so that the problem reduces to obtaining uniform resolvent control along a suitable $\lambda$-dependent contour.
+For orientation, the proof in this subsection proceeds in three steps: define the contour $\Gamma_\lambda$, rewrite the operator differences by analytic functional calculus, and then combine this representation with resolvent concentration on $\Gamma_\lambda$.
 Let us first recall some basic facts about analytic functional calculus.
-We refer to for example, \citet{simon2015_OperatorTheory} for mathematical details.
+We refer, for example, to \citet{simon2015_OperatorTheory} for mathematical details.

 \begin{definition} Let $A$ be a linear operator on a Banach space $X$.
 The \textit{resolvent set} $\rho(A)$ is given by

 and we denote $R_{A}(\lambda) \coloneqq (A-\lambda)^{-1}$.
 The spectrum of $A$ is defined by